Chapter 1:

 Eventually, it was just me and him.

 That night started like any other.
 The fridge was nearly empty, so I was in the kitchen, scraping together something vaguely dinner-shaped.
-My dad was in the living room, TV on low, half-asleep with a drink in hand.
+My dad was in the living room, TV on low, half-asleep with a beer nearby.

 Then the doorbell rang.